Colleague Training

 Our comprehensive training curriculums are focussed on the specific knowledge, skills and behaviours that our colleagues need to safely, effectively and competently undertake their roles, to ensure best service to customers.
 We use a range of delivery platforms to ensure efficient, effective and accessible training, including internally-created online content, remote delivery through digital platforms, classroom and practical assessment often at our purpose-built training facilities at 4 key locations across the region.
 Our online training resources are available at all times for our colleagues to reference, supporting all through digital accessibility.

-We are committed to the ongoing investment into the development of colleagues across United Utilities - during 2024/25 each colleague on average completed 27.5 hours training at an average investment of £461.95 per colleague, with 2 examples of training programmes below:
+We are committed to the ongoing investment into the development of colleagues across United Utilities.
+During 2025/26 each colleague on average completed 27.69 hours training at an average investment of £472.01 per colleague.
+Below are some examples of our training, assessment and awareness programmes: